Reasons for Monterrey’s failure in the Club World Cup against Al Ahly

 Monterrey appeared against Al Ahly with players with low rhythm, who were surprised by their speed and defensive order

-Monterrey failed in the Club World Cup by losing 0-1 to Al Ahly in a duel corresponding to the second roundso Rayados will compete for fifth place in said contest.
+Monterrey failed in the Club World Cup by losing 0 to 1 against Al Ahly in a duel corresponding to the second round, so Rayados will compete for fifth place in said contest.

 Players far from their optimal level